GenesisAeon/unified-mandala/repositorypflege/feedback.md

 - Marked CreditLedger and AttributionIndex tasks as complete in `advancedToDo` files.
 - Added `--yaml` option to `advanced-progress-summary.js` for flexible report formats.
 - Added JSON/YAML/Markdown output options to `list-open-advanced-todos.js` for easier automation.
+- Added GlobalMandalaGraph component to visualize Mandala nodes and capabilities.